pellebjerkestrand/azure-functions-core-tools-invalid-header-method/README.md

 npm test
 ```

-You should, in this second context, see something like
+You should, in the first context, see something like

 ```
 Exception: Headers.append: ":method" is an invalid header name.